shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 **Success**: You lose 1 horse transformation point and lose 5 attunement points.
 **Failure**: You lose 1 attunement point.

 For each horse transformation point you lose, your features become less horse-like.
-When you lose your last horse transformation point, you are stunned and gain immunity to all damage for 1 round as you transform completely back into your original form, ending the effect.
-Putting the harness back on resets both the DC and the successes, transforming the creature completely back into a horse.
+When you lose your last horse transformation point, you become Transforming for 1 round as you transform completely back into your original form, ending the effect.

 While you have horse transformation points, but you are not a horse, and you are not wearing the harness, at the end of every hour, you lose 1 horse transformation point.

-While have less than 3 horse transformation points, but you are a horse, and you are wearing the harness, you gain 1 horse transformation point and 5 attunement points.
+While you have less than 3 horse transformation points, but you are a horse, and you are wearing the harness, you gain 1 horse transformation point and 5 attunement points.

 There are magic words etched onto the harness.
 If you are a horse and are wearing the harness, but do not have legendary attunement, you may speak the magic words as a free action.
 Doing so increases your horse transformation points by 27, and your attunement points by 100.